tenstorrent/tt-metal/CONTRIBUTING.md

   limited machine resources.
 This means that developer and reviewer discretion is still the most important factor in ensuring PRs are merged successfully and without CI failure.

+### Skipping CI/CD for documentation updates
+- CI/CD can be skipped for *documentation only* updates that incur no functional change.
+- Upon submitting a PR and getting the necessary appovals:
+  - Click Squash and Merge; DONT CONFIRM
+  - Edit the top level commit message by prepending the token `[skip ci]`
+    - Example: `[skip ci] #9999: Update CONTRIBUTING.md`

 ### Documentation